 How Do they Work?

-Unlike a specific phyto (plant) nutrient or vitamin herbal adaptogens are unique in the way they are able to protect the mitochondria from stress-induced damage because they actually stimulate the cell to produce proteins that help resist stress and enhance longevity.
+Unlike a specific phyto (plant) nutrient or vitamins, herbal adaptogens are unique in the way they are able to protect the mitochondria from stress-induced damage because they actually stimulate the cell to produce proteins that help resist stress and enhance longevity.
 For this reason they are used in many anti-aging formulations.
 Another characteristic of adaptogens is that they help regulate the immune and nervous systems and have antidepressant and amphoteric effects on the body. – Anne Baker, Nourish Holistic Nutrition

 What Plants are Considered Adaptogens?